julenka/brx-challenge/README.md

 0 xor 0 = 0
 0 xor 1 = 1

-#### STUCK
+#### STUCK.
+Ideas
-* still haven't compiled this into a file format that makes sense.
-The key is only 8 chars long so I could try 8 * 256 = 2,048 keys and see if any of them yield a file type.
+* The key is only 8 chars long so I could try brute forcing...NEVERMIND BAD IDEA that will never finish.

 #### Reading bytes in python